 How to Make a Gnome with Boots

-Here at Ruffles and Rain Boots, we are absolutely obsessed with gnomes.
+Here at Ruffles and Rain Boots, I am a bit obsessed with gnomes.
 You just never know when you’ll need to gift a little tomte to a friend or decorate a shelf with a set of gnome friends.
 The mood just strikes and you have to do it.

-This is such a simple gnome tutorial, really, but the result is this gorgeous heirloom piece gnome that I plan to gift this holiday season to someone who I know will find it to be as precious as I do.
-If you’re ready to make an artisan gnome, let’s get started.
+This is such a simple gnome tutorial, really, but the result is this gorgeous heirloom piece gnome that I plan to gift this holiday season.
+And honestly, I use two cheat items that make this DIY gnome come together so quickly, you’re going to want to make TONS!

 Get Secret Gnomes, Tips, & Freebies Delivered!